 Have you ever felt that Android’s volume controls should’ve had a more precise response?
 In general, the volume level on Android smartphones comprises of 7 to 15 steps between the maximum and minimum values.
 Seven steps for the ringer and alarm volume level and fifteen steps for the media volume level.
-For the most of us these work just fine.
-But I can imagine if some of you feel the need for a more precise volume control.
+For most of us these work just fine.
+But I can imagine if some of you feel the need for more precise volume control.
 This is especially true when listening to music via headphones.
 If your device is rooted, you can increase the number of volume steps on your Android.

 This can be done via an Xposed module called VolumeSteps+ on Android 6.0.1 and below.
 Since Xposed Framework is not yet available for Android 7.0+ Nougat, users of the latest version of Android will have to use Magisk instead.
 Luckily, in this case, recent distribution numbers from Google suggest that the latter group is pretty small.

 Related article: How to Get More Volume Levels on Volume Slider on Android

 Increase Number of Volume Steps – Android 6.0.1 and below

 - You should first make sure you have the Xposed Framework installed.
 If you have no clue what it is, or you just want to know how to install it on your device, check out our guide here.

 - Once you have the framework installed, go to the downloads section and search for VolumeSteps+.
 Or you can download the apk from here – VolumeSteps+

 - Install the APK just like any other APK, and you should see it listed in the modules section in the Xposed Installer app.